Ficool

 Jake peeks through the side mirror to find the car right on his tail.
 "A suspicious car just pulled in behind me."

 Jake is so focused on the car that he didn't notice the light had turned red.
-"Shit," Jake says and slams on his brakes.
+"Shit," Jake says slamming on his brakes.
 Millie topples forward, crashing with a thud.
-"Sorry about that," he says.
+"Sorry about that."

 There's a tremor in her voice when Millie asks, "What happened?"